aabbtree77/esp32-vpn/README.md

 - **Low quality sensors**, see e.g. this [discussion](https://www.youtube.com/watch?v=IGP38bz-K48) of Capacitive Soil Moisture Sensor v1.2.
   The solutions based on the electrical resistance are worse due to a rapid corrosion of the electrodes.
 Contrary to some existing recommendations, submerging them into a cheap construction-site gypsum does not work as this kills their moisture sensitivity.

 - Monitoring soil moisture is a much harder problem than sensing air humidity.
 Perhaps the best way is to set up a camera and observe the ground surface.
-It is doubtful whether ESP32 could be a good platform for capturing and sending images.
+It is doubtful whether the ESP32 could be a good platform for capturing and sending images.

 - Despite all the amazing work by Peter Hinch, I could not make the async codes receive my MQTT messages, the device could only send them.